ipfs/ipfs-docs/docs/how-to/dnslink-companion.md

 ---
-title: Using DNSLink in IPFS Companion
+title: Use DNSLink in Companion
 legacyUrl:
 description: Details of DNSLink support in IPFS Companion.
 ---